gniewomir/kabar/README.md

 * Storage objects updated() method  now allows setting updated value

 #### In progress
-* Widgets as descendants of \WP_Widget forcing overiding methods by throwing exceptions
+* Widgets as descendants of \WP_Widget forcing overiding methods by throwing exceptions?
+* Widget forms as Form component?
 * Dice Dependancy Injection container - at least for modules
 * Package definition for composer